Probiotics for histamine intolerance: safe strains vs dangerous ones

 - Brain fog

-- Anxiety (especially "wired but tired" feelings)
+- Anxiety ( "wired but tired" feelings)

 - Skin reactions (itching, flushing)